Adding interactivity to your Flutter app

 when it wants to build the widget.

-In this example, createState()
+In this example, createState() returns an

-instance of _FavoriteWidgetState
+instance of _FavoriteWidgetState,

 which you’ll implement in the next step.